Skip to main content

 Purpose and Program Description

-The Computer Sciences and Electrical Engineering Liaison at WVU Libraries selects material to support the needs of undergraduate, M.S.C.E., M.S.E.E, M.S.E.E. and Ph.D. students, the teaching faculty, and various laboratories.
+The collections strategist at WVU Libraries selects material to support the needs of undergraduate, M.S.C.E., M.S.E.E, M.S.E.E. and Ph.D. students, the teaching faculty, and various laboratories.

 Areas of established specialization: biometric systems; distributed computing and communications; health science engineering; electronic materials, devices and sensors (vision in particular); power systems; and software engineering and information assurance, algorithm analysis, computer security, discrete mathematics, electromagnetics, machine learning and pattern recognition, photonics, biotechnology, distributed computing, image processing, low-power electronics, semiconductors .